An Even More Puzzling Employee Selection Scenario

 For the sake of this hypothetical example, let’s assume the following:

-1. Unbeknownst to the hiring manager the selection test that he or she chooses to use has no or 0.0 correlation with job performance (In technical terms, a test with 0.0 correlation produces random results).
+1. Unbeknownst to the hiring manager the employee selection test that he or she chooses to use has no or 0.0 correlation with job performance (In technical terms, a test with 0.0 correlation produces random results).

 2. 100 job candidates are tested with this 0.0 correlation test

-3. The person doing the selection work understands the concept of selection ratios.
+3. The person doing the employee selection work understands the concept of selection ratios.
 He or she uses a 5:1 selection ratio to select the 20 candidates (20 percent) with the highest test scores.

 What Usually Happens